 Steadily improving prices for most dairy products have paced the recovery.
 In California, Colorado and Kansas, uniform milk prices have increased over 2018 prices in each month of this year.
 Class III milk prices, a barometer of the uniform price calculation, have also improved in 2019, and currently look strong for the fourth quarter and first half of 2020.

 Class III milk prices have been a bellwether of the improvement for much of 2019.
 The nearby price at the beginning of the year was below $14.00 per hundredweight but has steadily increased and now stands above the 2018 average.
 Most recently, Class III milk prices reached the highest level since 2014.
+Since the Class III milk price is a barometer of uniform prices, milk checks have also increased.
+Dairies with strong marketing practices have also been able to capitalize on rising market trends to find financial relief.

 What is responsible for the broad uptick in dairy prices?
 A sustained period of slower milk production coupled with stable to improving demand have pushed dairy prices higher in 2019.
 Dairy producers rapidly culled their herds in 2018 as the monthly USDA all-milk price declined an average of almost 8 percent from the previous year.
 Over time, this culling resulted in slightly less-to-stable production.
 However, during this period total dairy consumption (domestic and exports) has remained fairly strong-to-stable.
 As such, the industry has eaten through some of its reserves and the price of most dairy products has increased.